Configuration

 - '/admin*' # Also with wildcard

-You can ignore commands adding the command defaultName to the ignore_commands
+You can ignore commands adding the command *defaultName* to the `ignore_commands` collection in the `config/packages/inspector.yaml` file.

 inspector: